ashrawan/ashrawan/README.md

 <h1 align="center">Hi! there, 👋 I'm <strong>Shrawan Adhikari</strong></h1>
 <h3 align="center">I'm a Software Engineer</h3>

-🔭 I’m currently working on some personal projects.
+🔭 I’m currently Studying Masters in Computer Science
 ⚡ Loves to work on Web and Open Source
 🌱 Have worked on __Java__, __Spring__, __Python__, __Django__ and __NodeJs__
 🌱 And on __JavaScript__,  __React__ and __Angular__